etinaude/Maker-Stuff/README.md

 ## This is not code

+#### If you'd like a how to guide for any of these projects I'll upload them soon, please feel free to contact me for any more infomation

 This is a series of none-code maker projects mainly made at the [University of Aucklands MakerSpace](https://www.unleashspace.ac.nz/)

 Equipment used in the listed projects